hrydgard/ppsspp/README.md

 * Various fixes around stencil/alpha, reducing glow problems in Wipeout and Gods Eater Burst
 * Timing improvements making more games run at the correct FPS, also fixing some audio issues
 * More debugger features
-* Option for four-way touch dpad, avoiding diagonal issues
+* Option for four-way touch dpad, avoiding diagonal dpad issues
 * Individually resizable touch controls
 * Add ability to switch UMD in multi-disc games (works for most)
 * Support for "Immersive mode" full screen on Android Kitkat on devices that